-- BF entities are not typed, with string names for fields everywhere in the code, which is then quite error-prone.
+- BF entities are not typed, with string names for fields everywhere in the code.
+This is error-prone.
 Use string constants to make sure they are defined only once.

 - Caching is not built into BF, unlike the catalog, customer, and order subsystems.

-- what the first record is needed on a page
+- what first record is needed on a page

 - the number of records to be returned